howardroark/TemplateView/README.md

 Much like how React works with a virtual dom to allow for this, TemplateView works with [morphdom][9] to accomplish DOM diffing.

-> Note: This is still experimental, but that also means you can help make it better!
-> Nothing is set in stone and all discussion and feedback is welcomed with enthusiasm.

 ## Usage